Key Takeaways:

 Syniti delivers data management solutions as a cloud-based, unified platform powered by the Syniti Knowledge Platform.

-1. Procure-to-Pay process (P2P) (procurement): slow invoice processing time, reduced accuracy, high costs per invoice, lack of visibility, and data retrieval.
+- Procure-to-Pay process (P2P) (procurement): slow invoice processing time, reduced accuracy, high costs per invoice, lack of visibility, and data retrieval.
 Syniti helps you leverage your data to recover working capital, reduce P&L costs, and manage procurement supply chain risks.
 Vendor and material data are key company assets.
 Improve your Procure-to-Pay performance with actionable insights from your data.

-2. Order-to-cash: Recover working capital and reduce revenue erosion with Data Jumpstart.
+- Order-to-cash: Recover working capital and reduce revenue erosion with Data Jumpstart.
 Customer and material data are key company assets.
 Improve your O2C performance and your customer experience by prioritizing data improvements.

-3. Material Management: Understand how data can help ensure OEE and plant uptime while recovering working capital and expense costs.
+- Material Management: Understand how data can help ensure OEE and plant uptime while recovering working capital and expense costs.
 Your Spare Parts and related data are valuable company assets.
 Keep your plant and equipment running on time and on budget.

-How Three Companies are Transforming the Supply Chain with Data
+Supply Chain Transformation with Data Management

-1. Company: Eli Lilly
+1. Eli Lilly

 Industry: Pharmaceuticals

 The 10th largest pharmaceutical company in the world, Eli Lilly, has experienced massive growth in both inventory and revenue.
 But whereas the company had grown up, the data management process still lagged behind.
-Material master data was the key to Eli Lilly’s supply chain integrity, and their governance process needed to become more sustainable and reliable.
+Material master data was the key to Eli Lilly’s supply chain integrity, and their data governance process needed to become more sustainable and reliable.
 Syniti offered a robust solution that allowed Eli Lilly to not only improve the entire data stewardship process but automate much of the manual processes currently in the material master.
-Change requests and orders could be validated and submitted within the Syniti solution, automating collaboration and removing any duplicate data entry or tasks.
+Change requests and orders could be validated and submitted within the Syniti solution, automating collaboration and removing duplicate data entry or tasks.

 “Supply chain data governance at Eli Lilly is different because of Syniti.
 Throughout our SAP implementation, we understand the importance of maintaining reliable master data.
 Syniti has enabled us to do it with optimal quality and efficiency.
 Syniti is a key part of our supply chain data governance roadmap.”

-• Processed over 4,200 global requests in five months
+- Faster processing speeds: Processed over 4,200 global requests in five months

-• An 85% reduction in staffing and a savings of nearly $750,000 annually
+- Cost reduction: An 85% reduction in staffing needs lead to a savings of nearly $750,000 annually

-• Improved cycle time for master data completion by more than 67% compared to the previous process
+- Improved cycle time: for master data completion by more than 67% compared to the previous process

-• Annual procedure deviations post-implementation were reduced from 4-6 to zero
+- Enhanced compliance: Annual procedure deviations post-implementation were reduced from 4-6 to zero

 Read the full case study

-2. Company: Graybar
+2. Graybar

 Industry: Electrical Supply & Wholesale Distribution